mbuccoli/adventofcode2024/README.md

 ### Day 10
 Nice solution, quiz 2 took me more than I want to admit: the logic was easy, but I left a nasty bug.

+### Day 11
+Solved the first quiz in 8 minutes, took several hours before surrending and check the solution on Reddit.
+However, I am quite satisfied to see that the hint of the solution was enough, and I am also happy that now solving this kind of problem is in my toolbox (or at least I hope so).

 ## Who am I
 My name is Michele Buccoli, I am not a developer.
 My job is not coding, but it involves coding.
 Actually, as a senior scientist at BdSound, my job involves reviewing other people's code (poteto potato tometo tomato).
 You can learn other info on myself and contact me through my website mbuccoli.github.io .